caelan/stripstream/README.md

 # stripstream

-STRIPStream is a Python library containing both a language for modeling planning problems in infinite domains and algorithms for solving these problems.
+STRIPStream is a Python library containing languages for modeling planning problems in infinite domains and algorithms for solving these problems.

+STRIPStream includes two representation languages: the STRIPStream language and the Factored Transition System (FTS) Language.
+The STRIPStream language is a programmatic extension of PDDL (Planning Domain Definition Language).
+STRIPStream problem formluations are in ```scripts/```.

+The FTS Language is a way of describing transition systems factorable into state and control variables as well as constrains on these variabes.
+FTS problem formluations are in ```fts_scripts/```.
+FTS problems are automatically compiled into STRIPStream problem instances and solved using the same set of algorithms.
+I recommend using STRIPStream over FTS when modeling problems as it is more flexible.

 STRIPStream is still in development.
 Additional documentation and examples will be added shortly.
 In particular, several robotics examples using OpenRAVE and an in-house, standalone Python robotics simulator are on the way.